microsoft/dynamics365patternspractices/templates/business-processes/import-business-processes-ADO.md

 Before you can import the project into Azure DevOps, there are a few things that you will need to do and consider.
 Use the following information as a guide and checklist to ensure that you are ready to import the catalog into Azure DevOps.

 1. Define your project scope.
 We suggest that you use the spreadsheet as a starting point to define the scope.
-At the most fundamental level this is done by deleting any rows that are not applicable to your project.
-For more information and guidance about defining your project scope, refer to [Process-focused solution.](https://learn.microsoft.com/en-us/dynamics365/guidance/implementation-guide/process-focused-solution)
+At the most fundamental level this is done by deleting any rows that are not applicable to your project.Learn more about defining your project scope at to [Process-focused solution.](https://learn.microsoft.com/en-us/dynamics365/guidance/implementation-guide/process-focused-solution)

-2. [Create an Azure DevOps project](https://learn.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=browser) in the customer tenant.
+2. Create an Azure DevOps project in the customer tenant.
 The template we have provided is designed to work with the Agile **Work item process type**.
+Learn more at [Create an Azure DevOps project](https://learn.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=browser).

 3. Define area paths in the Azure DevOps project settings.
 For each end-to-end process that is in scope, create one area path.
-For more information, refer to [Define area paths and assign to a team.](https://learn.microsoft.com/en-us/azure/devops/organizations/settings/set-area-paths?view=azure-devops&tabs=browser)
+Learn more at [Define area paths and assign to a team.](https://learn.microsoft.com/en-us/azure/devops/organizations/settings/set-area-paths?view=azure-devops&tabs=browser).

 4. Insert any additional rows required for your project.
 This can include additional Epics, Features, or User stories.
 Epics use the first Title column, Features use the second Title column, and User stories use the third Title column.
 To ensure a relationship is established between the rows, the Next Epic or Feature row should not be inserted until all rows that required a relationship to the last Epic or Feature are inserted into the spreadsheet.
 You may want to consider adding additional work items types too such as Configuration or Workshops for example, but the template provided does not include other work item types.

 5. Complete the additional columns in the spreadsheet as required.
 Use the following recommendations to guide you.